JosephBARBIERDARNAL/statisticaljourney.com/README.md

 ## Contributions

 - I'm currently looking for **content feedback**, especially from people who have worked with statistics.
-If you think you're a good match, open an [issue](https://github.com/JosephBARBIERDARNAL/statisticaljourney.com/issues).
+If you think you're a good match, open an [issue](https://github.com/JosephBARBIERDARNAL/statisticaljourney.com/issues) with your thoughts.

 - If you want to **add you own article** or **improve an existing one**, you can open a [pull request](https://github.com/JosephBARBIERDARNAL/statisticaljourney.com/pulls).
 If you don't know how to do that, you can also open an [issue](https://github.com/JosephBARBIERDARNAL/statisticaljourney.com/issues) explaining what you want to do and I'll help you.